fbq('track', 'ViewContent');

 What do you do during those challenging last few weeks when the kids struggle to pay attention to anything?

-Camping Friday!
+Camping in the Classroom!
 We celebrated our learning all week with a camping theme.
 See what we did!

 Camping Theme Week